kellenschmidt/05-coders-choice/README.md

 Homework Board lets you input your homework assignments and then helps you keep track of those assignments.
 Specific features TBD (but they will be cool!).

+I'm having a ton of fun with the assignment so far and I'm really excited to put in a ton of work on it in the next week.

 ## Running project locally

 1. Install PostgreSQL